Arts in the Field: Shelley Caldwell, Mixed Media & Installation Artist

 "I was very quickly learning that most of these weeds are native species; they're prairie plants, they're things that the environment has a purpose for, a use for," she explained.

 Another thing the farm provides is space.
-She's converted one of the old sheds into a storage space for the raw materials of her artwork.
+She uses the house’s second story as a studio that also serves as storage space for the raw materials of her artwork.
 With grant support from the Minnesota State Arts Board, Springboard For the Arts, and Prairie Lakes, she's been able to make it work as a full-time artist and occasional art instructor.
 Financially, it helps that she is someone attuned to the potential in everyday items, including her so-called "trash."
 Things someone else might toss she stores as potential supplies for future projects and even the remnants of past projects are reused.

 In the farmhouse, she found a giant tin of buttons that likely belonged to her grandmother, and generations of women before her.
-She was sorting through the buttons, searching for the ones she wanted to hang with leaves from a houseplant.
+She sorted through the buttons, searching for the ones she wanted to hang with leaves from a houseplant.

 "As a kid, I remember sorting buttons a lot.
 That was one of the busy body activities my mom would give us.
 'Here's the button thing.
 Here's a needle and thread.
 Make a necklace or whatever.'
 We never kept them; they'd always just go back in the button thing.
 She encouraged that tedious material play, which is something I always fall into."

-In the tin, she found hooks and eyes from old babydoll clothes.
-They were the perfect tool for hanging her installation from a gallery ceiling, something she'd been meaning to figure out.
+In the tin, she found hooks and eyes from old baby clothes.
+They were the perfect tool for hanging her installation components from a gallery ceiling, something she'd been meaning to figure out.

 "The answers are already there.
 It's just [about] stumbling upon them and laughing at myself for not realizing sooner that the mundane things I want people to notice are the mundane things I need myself."